kostya-zero/racinfo/.github/ISSUE_TEMPLATE/add-project.md

-﻿---
+---
-name: Add Project.
+name: Add Project
 about: Request to add your project to the list.
-title: 'Add <project>'
+title: Add <project>
-labels: [ ]
+labels: ''
-assignees: ''
+assignees: kostya-zero

 ---

 **The URL to projects Git page:**